BetaTester41/BIM-Help/README.md

 ## Credits
 Umm...
 I don\'t see anyone other than me here 😂
 ## License
-This project is provided for educational purposes only and associated with Big Ideas.
+This project is provided for educational purposes only and is not associated with Big Ideas.
 Read the License file for more information